kuramvasini8-lab/Alfido-Tech-Internship-Task1/README.md

 ## License

 This project is provided for educational, learning, and internship purposes.
-Users may modify and customize the content according to their requirements.